naterush/naterush.io/public/_posts/2024-9-11-first-month-in-llm-interpretability.markdown

 I'd describe myself as a mechanistic interpretability amature now.
 Not a noob anymore, but an amature.
 Not sure it's true, but even if it's aspirational I'm fine with that.

-# How are common libraries for beginners
+# How are the libraries for beginners?

 Quick interlude: let's review the four libraries I used most over the past four weeks.
 I've opened a few PRs and issues against some of these - so hopefully this does not come across as just throwing stones.
 I!
 Promise!
 I'm!
 Not!
 That!
 Sort!
 Of!
 Open!
 Source!
 User!